SecretOnline/accessible-step/README.md

 But also I've wanted to maintain a small set of mods that I commonly use so I can update them whenever I like.
 I've since over-engineered some automation to update things automatically, so I'm more confident that I can actually maintain these mods over a longer term.

+I'm probably not going to port this further back than 1.20, but if you find yourself needing this for earlier versions, check out [StepUp](https://modrinth.com/mod/stepup).

 ## License

 This mod is licensed under the Mozilla Public License 2.0.
 You may use this mod in your mod packs.
 Source code is included in a separate `sources.jar` file alongside every release.